alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 ### Create a Custom Domain Name
-#### Create a DNS zone for the custom domain
+#### Choose your custom domain
-Create a new DNS zone according to the following rules:
+Choose your domain according to the following rules:
   - Turing production: a subdomain of the `turingsafehaven.ac.uk` domain
     - use the `Safe Haven Domains` subscription
     - use the `RG_SHM_DNS_PRODUCTION` resource group